Teenage parties: the basics

 Ground rules for going to teenage parties

-You and your child might have different ideas about some of these rules, so the two of you might need to use problem-solving steps to find a compromise you can both live with.
+You and your child might have different ideas about some of these rules, so you might need to work together on problem-solving steps.
+This can help you find a solution you can both live with.

 You can read more about using consequences in our article on discipline strategies for teenagers.